 The closer a player’s Dash Rank is to 100, the more likely they are to produce a high fantasy point output.
 The algorithm utilizes several critical factors including player match-ups and scoring history.

 Position analysis can help fill critical roles in your roster

 The Position Optimizer is similar to the Top Players tool, except that (as you might expect) it is position-specific.
-This interface is useful if you're looking to fill that last roster spot and need to identify the players with the most potential.
+This interface is useful if you're looking to fill that last roster spot and need to identify the players with the most potential and lowest salary.

 You can also easily compare players in the Position Optimizer.
 The color coding scheme helps you identify a player’s potential and the strength of their opponent.

 Below, we see that Michael Thomas has a small advantage over Tyreek Hill because he's facing a defense that is weak against wide receivers.
 The green indicator makes it easy to scan the page and identify promising match-ups.

 Deep-dive into team-specific stats for an upcoming match-up